Effect-TS/effect/packages/schema/README.md

 The `make` function provided by the `@effect/schema/Pretty` module represents a way of pretty-printing values that conform to a given `Schema`.

-You can use the `to` function to create a human-readable string representation of a value that conforms to a `Schema`.
+You can use the `make` function to create a human-readable string representation of a value that conforms to a `Schema`.
 This can be useful for debugging or logging purposes, as it allows you to easily inspect the structure and data types of the value.

 ```ts
 import * as Pretty from "@effect/schema/Pretty";